Cafienne Reference Guide

 • 1.1.0

-Cafienne in itself does not implement any form of authentication.
+CaseFabric in itself does not implement any form of authentication.
 Instead, the engine relies on the OpenID Connect protocol.
-Users can authenticate to Cafienne with JSON Web Tokens (JWT) provided by an external Identity Provider.
+Users can authenticate to CaseFabric with JSON Web Tokens (JWT) provided by an external Identity Provider.

 IDP Configuration

-The provider must be configured in the local.conf file of the Cafienne Engine.
+The provider must be configured in the local.conf file of the CaseFabric Engine.

 Example in getting-started